Tony Mullane: Career

 The Browns attempted to reclaim Mullane after the 1884 season when both the Union Association and the Blue Stockings folded, but before the Browns could re-sign him under the rules, Mullane managed to sign with Cincinnati.
 For this action, the American Association suspended him for the entire 1885 season.
 Coming in the midst of his string of consecutive 30-win seasons, this may have cost Mullane a 300-win career.

 Following the suspension, Mullane joined the Cincinnati Red Stockings for the 1886 season and remained there for the next seven and a half years, over which he won 163 games.
 At the plate, in 1889 he recorded career-highs with a .296 batting average, a slugging percentage of .418, and 24 stolen bases in 196 at-bats.

 The 1893 season brought several rules changes, most notably the moving of the pitcher's mound an additional five feet from home plate.
 Mullane began the season a mediocre 6–6, and was traded to the Baltimore Orioles on June 16.
 He staggered to an 18–25 record with the Orioles in a little more than one full season over 1893 and 1894.
 Mullane set a dubious record on June 18, 1894, by allowing 16 runs in the first inning of a game against the Boston Beaneaters.
 A month later he was traded again, this time to the Cleveland Spiders, for whom he played only four games.

-Mullane retired after the 1894 season with a record of 284–220 and a 3.05 ERA over a 13-year career.
+Mullane left the majors after the 1894 season with a record of 284–220 and a 3.05 ERA over a 13-year career.
+He played in the minor leagues on and off from 1895 to 1902.
 He also worked five games as an umpire.
 His 284 wins tie him with Ferguson Jenkins for 27th on the all-time list; he is fourth among eligible pitchers not in the Hall of Fame, behind only Roger Clemens (354), Bobby Mathews (297) and Tommy John (288).
 Mullane still holds the record for the most wild pitches in major league history, with 343.

 Post-career

-After his baseball career, Mullane went on to join the Chicago Police Department, from which he retired in 1924.
+After his baseball career, Mullane joined the Chicago Police Department, from which he retired in 1924.
 Mullane died at the age of 85 in Chicago, and is interred in grave 2, lot 48, block 5, section 58 at Holy Sepulchre Catholic Cemetery located in Worth, Illinois.
 He was inducted into the Cincinnati Reds Hall of Fame in 2010.